Development Engineer Design

 Further information

+If you have questions, please contact the recruiting manager Nils Åkerman mail: nils.akerman@scania.com

-Your application should include a CV, personal letter, and any certificates copies.
-Please apply as soon as possible but no later than 2024-01-02.
-Ongoing selection and interviews will take place during the application period, the position may be filled before the end of the application period.
+Your application must include a CV as well as copies of any relevant certificates.
+Please apply as soon as possible but no later than 2024-01-12.
+We use logic and personality tests as well as competency-based interviews in our selection process.
+Continuous selection takes place during the application period and the position can be filled before the end of the application period.

-Sista dag att ansöka är 2024-01-02 Klicka på denna länk för att göra din ansökan Arbetsgivarens referens
+Sista dag att ansöka är 2024-01-12 Klicka på denna länk för att göra din ansökan Omfattning

 Detta är ett heltidsjobb.
 Arbetsgivare Scania CV AB